-Bob's mother laughed when she saw her blonde son lazily lounging by the pool.

-Although her husband claims their dog is one of the smartest breeds, Caroline was fairly certain he is mistaken.

-Although her husband claims their dog is one of the smartest breeds, Caroline was fairly certain he is mistaken.
+Write your answer in the box given below.

+Name: Date: 14.
+What is the adverb in the follow ving sentence?
+Bob's mother laughed when she saw h er blonde son lazily lounging by the pool.
+Write your answer in the box given below.
+15. What is the adjective in the follo owing sentence?
+Although her husband claims their dog is mistaken. g is one of the smartest breeds, Caroline wo as fairly certain he Write your answer in the box given below.
+16. What is the adverb in the follow ving sentence?
+Although her husband claims their dog is mistaken. g is one of the smartest breeds, Caroline wo as fairly certain he Write your answer in the box given below.